This is an extremely short and straight to the point guide to becoming an emotionally stable trader.

 I won’t bore you with the same old platitudes – control your risk, don’t overtrade, follow your plan…

 Those are all very VERY important.
 But you all know that, right?

 It’s amazing to see how little control people tend to have over their minds and especially their attention.

 It’s also interesting to see how little they know of the processes that shape their behavior in the outside world.

-So, I wrote this short guide for one reason: to encourage you to sit quietly every day.
+So, I wrote this short guide for one reason: To encourage you to develop a daily sitting meditation practice.

 1. Sitting quietly is the basis for living a wise and happy life

 It can teach you many ways to accept life, see the markets as it is, meet pain, and walk without regret…

 Sit anywhere and be quiet.
 Anything will do – a cushion, a bench, couch, chair, inside, outside, by the sea, against a tree…

 Sit whenever you can: morning, night… anytime.